napstr/annotations/README.md

 # Annotations
-A bunch of handy annotations on top of Spotbugs annotations
+A bunch of handy annotations on top of Checker Framework nullability annotations

 ## How to get these